 Italy Crew Rates Guide: 2026 Labor Rules & Regulations

-Operational Status: Regulations verified active for 2026 Season (CPA/APMAL V1.3 Agreement).
+Operational status: Regulations verified active for 2026 Season (CPA/APMAL V1.3 Agreement).

-QUICK SPECS (Italy/Milan Rules):
+SPECS (Italy/Milan Rules):

 - Courage Production Standard Budgeted Day: 10+1 Hours.